marsela/3rd-Project_The-Secret-Behind-Warren-Buffets-Words/README.md

 * **Step 3:**  Clean the text by removing stop words and stemming other words

 We will grab the annual reports from Berkshire's corporate website.
 Unfortunately, the website only has annual reports dating back to 1977.
-If our prediction produce usable results, we would further add to the accuracy of the model by adding those missing reports.
+If our model produce usable results, we would further add to the accuracy of the model by adding those missing reports.
 For the target feature, we will us the "Berkshire’s Performance vs. the S&P 500" table from this year's annual letter to shareholder.
 We will create both a classification model and a prediction model.
-The models will attempt to answer the following questions respectively.
+Once we have created our prediction algorithms, we will take this year’s annual report and predict the year-end stock performance.
+In particular, we want to answer these two questions:

 1. Will Berkshire Hathway(BRK) Out Perform The S&P 500?
 (Classification Model)
 2. What is the predicted stock performance of Berkshire?
 (Regression Model)

-The end result of the processing the annual report into a "bag of words" creates a dataset where each word becomes a binary feature of the model.
+The end result of processing the annual report into a "bag of words" creates a dataset where each word becomes a binary feature of the model.
 We can use these features without any limitations as to the type of Machine Learning algorithm that could run.
 Our only issue is that we have more features than we have instances.
 This is can happen when we are dealing with Natural Language Processing.

 ###  Book Value versus Market Value